Interior head: Chaco protections ‘millennia in the making’

 “Our land, our minerals.
 We support oil and gas,” read one sign.

-Environmentalists, Democratic politicians and other tribes had been pressuring Haaland — the first Native American to lead a U.S. Cabinet agency — to protect a broad swath of land beyond the park that holds significance for many Indigenous people in the Southwest.
+Environmentalists, Democratic politicians and other tribes had been pressuring Haaland — the first Native American to lead a U.S. Cabinet agency — to protect a broad swath of land beyond the park.

 A former Democratic congresswoman from New Mexico, Haaland sponsored legislation during her U.S. House term to curb oil and gas drilling.
 She has called the area sacred, saying it has deep meaning for those whose ancestors once called the high desert home.